-The proposed model continues the line of research by Gilbride and Allenby (2004); Jedidi and Kohli (2005).
+The proposed model continues the line of research started by Gilbride and Allenby (2004) and Jedidi and Kohli (2005).
 This line of research truly brings a paradigm shift to the empirical choice model literature in marketing, a shift away from compensatory utility maximizing and towards a quest for more realistic models of consumer choice.
 Most models in this new line of research employ a two-stage approach in which the simple heuristic is used to form a consideration set in the first stage, followed by a compensatory utility maximizing choice in the second stage.
 In contrast, the proposed model does not rely on compensatory tradeoffs at all.
 This is possible thanks to a search stopping rule based on Simon's idea of a satisficing decision maker (Simon 1955).
 In a satisficing choice rule, the sequence in which products are evaluated is essential.
 We therefore collect choice and eye-tracking data in a visual conjoint experiment and jointly model search and choice.

 The results lend significant support to the proposed model.
 Most importantly, the stopping rule implied by the satisficing rule is strongly supported by the parameter estimates.
 In addition, the distinction between satisfactory and unsatisfactory products is meaningful in explaining the search pattern, too.
 We also show that the joint model of search and choice informs the parameters of the choice model much better than the independent model.
+The model performs extremely well in a holdout prediction task.
+It has very good holdout fit on the individual level with a hit rate of almost 80%, and clearly outpredicts a MNL model in a holdout prediction task.